Discover our latest report Investment Banking Software 2024: Challenges, Trends and Strategies

 • Discover a quick guide on how to transition to Power BI for your everyday work in the Microsoft 365 suite.

-The importance of Power BI
+The Importance of Power BI

 Today, Power BI – the data analysis software developed by Microsoft – already allows millions of users to create automated reports that can be accessed from any device.
 This business intelligence tool is designed for companies that need to track their key indicators and processes, and to analyze large volumes of data or share results in the form of secure online reports.